 Lindos Travel Guide

-Most tourists on Rhodes at least visit the charming Lindos, 29 miles (47km) from the island capital.
-Lindos was once the capital of the island but today is basically a holiday resort centred on a small medieval village, topped with a fortified ancient Acropolis.
-The village is quaint, with cobbled streets and white-stuccoed houses sloping down to the sea.
-Lindos has lots of character and a pleasant combination of ancient and modern attractions.
+Lindos is a holiday resort centred on a small, medieval village of cobbled streets and white-stuccoed houses.
+Once the island's capital, it has lots of character and a pleasant combination of ancient and modern attractions.

 A series of steps lead up to the Acropolis, where visitors will find historic gems such as the Doric Stoa, propylaean ruins, the sanctuary of Athena and the Byzantine church of St John.
 Lindos also boasts some of the few sand beaches on the island, and a number of, bars, clubs and restaurants.